-The Basics of a Food Product Marketing Plan
+Food Product Marketing Plan Basics

-Too often, food consultants look for answers without first asking the (right) questions.
-As a marketing consultant, you should always focus on the questions first (to gain balance and perspective) before counseling a business owner on what direction to take.
+Too often, food consultants look for answers without first asking the right questions.
+As a marketing consultant, you should always focus on the questions first—to gain balance and perspective—before counseling a business owner on what direction to take.
 Here is a comprehensive list of questions and sentiments for any business conducting a marketing self-examination.

-Gauge Your Company's Brand Awareness Level
+Brand Awareness Level

 Do consumers even know your brand exists?
-Twitter is becoming a food entrepreneur's best friend to ask the consumer what is on their mind.
+Twitter is a food entrepreneur's best friend to ask the consumer what is on their mind.
 One thing you can do is conduct in-store surveys.
 This can be combined with food demo's you are already planning.
 Another idea is asking non-competing brands to poll customers on their website, with a promise to reciprocate.

-Brand awareness is simply not enough.
-You need a brand to be your brand evangelists.
-Set up a blind taste test at a neutral location, letting consumers sample your product and that of your competitor(s).
+Brand awareness is simply not enough—you need a brand to be your brand evangelists.
+Set up a blind taste test at a neutral location, letting consumers sample your product and that of your competitors.
 Find out which brand they prefer, and most importantly, find out why.
 Is it the taste, the packaging, or what they believe you stand for?

 Developing a product positioning statement is a must to help you think about your entire brand experience.
 Make sure the public knows if your process is "green" or if you support a favorite charity.
 All of these factors contribute to an improved product perception.

 Value perceptions come in all shapes and sizes.
 Value is a function of quality, price, and quantity.
-Don't forget to tell customers that your product has a superior refining process, a lesser carbon footprint, or a larger, fuller container than your competitor's.
+Don't forget to tell customers that your product has a superior refining process, a smaller carbon footprint, or a larger, fuller container than your competitor's.

 Are you developing new product launch, a relaunch, a seasoned product, or are you the one brand trusted for generations?
 You can position each one of these as a positive brand advantage.